 What does being a Fellow of the Academy of Social Sciences mean to you?

 I am extremely grateful and honoured to be conferred to the Fellowship.
 I admire the membership of the Academy and it means a lot to be a part of this community.
 Intellectually and strategically, the Academy’s Campaign for Social Science is of major significance in making the case for social sciences.
-Through leading the Grand Challenge at Warwick, and my own research more generally, I hope to support this Campaign.
+Through the University of Birmingham’s Research Challenge Themes, in particular ‘Fairer World’, and the College of Sciences’ 2030 Strategy I hope to support this campaign.